Up to 60% off sofas & mattresses — limited‑time deals.

 Can a sofa work in a small apartment?

-Yes, especially an apartment sofa, but measure walkways, coffee-table clearance, and delivery access first.
+Yes, especially an apartment sofa, but you still need to measure walkways, coffee-table clearance, and delivery access first.

 Which is better for movie nights?

-A sofa, because it offers more width and usually better stretch-out comfort.
+A sofa, because it gives you more width and usually better stretch-out comfort.

 Which is better for older adults?